fedeval/storefront-backend-api/README.md

 ```
 npm run test
 ```
-NOTE: this script runs migrations on a test database.
+This script runs migrations and test on the test database by setting the ENV variable to `test` using the `cross-env` package.
+The script relies on two "child scripts" `npm run jasmine`and `npm run migrate-and-jasmine`.
+Those script have been broken up for readability but they should never be run.

+NOTE: if the test script is interrupted by an NPM Error, it will not run to the end, thus potentially leaving data in the test database.
+To fix that it is possible to reset the test database by running `db-migrate reset -e test`in the terminal.
+For this command to work db-migrate should be globally installed on you machine as such: `npm i -g db-migrate`

 #### Formatting ####

 The code can be automatically formatted using prettier.
-The formatting options can be customised by editin the `.prettierrc`file.
+The formatting options can be customised by editing the `.prettierrc`file.

 ```
 npm run prettier